 During the course of my scientific career I have moved through various European nations.

-At the moment, I am working as senior research fellow at CERN in Geneva, Switzerland.
+In 2022, until November, I was working as senior research fellow at CERN in Geneva, Switzerland.

 From September 2021 to December 2021, I was postdoctoral research at the Università di Roma Tre, in Roma, Italy.

 From October 2018 to September 2021 I was postdoctoral researcher at the Paul Scherrer Institut(PSI) in Villigen, Switzerland.

 Before moving to Villigen, I worked for four years at the Deutsches Elektronen-Synchrotron (DESY) in Hamburg, Germany.